 Biomedical Diagnostics, MS

-Bioinformatics, Biotechnology, Diagnostic Radiology, Genetic Analysis, Health Economics, Imaging, Immunoassays, Infectious Diseases, Informatics, Medical Device Regulation, Medical Devices, Medical Technology, Molecular Diagnostics, Pharmacology, Precision Medicine
+ASU Health - 1 year, Bioinformatics, Biotechnology, Diagnostic Radiology, Genetic Analysis, Health Economics, Imaging, Immunoassays, Infectious Diseases, Medical Devices, Medical Technology, Molecular Diagnostics, Pharmacology, Precision Medicine, bioethics

-Learn the fundamentals of biomedical diagnostics and gain practical experience through a blended, global classroom setting.
+Learn the basics of how biomedical testing works and gain practical experience in a blended setting with classmates around the globe.
 Earn your degree online --- and propel your career --- in as little as one year.

-Students studying biomedical diagnostics gain insights into a growing industry that is at the center of health care innovation and personalized medicine.
-The MS program in biomedical diagnostics can be completed in one year, if enrolled full time.
+In the Master of Science in biomedical diagnostics, you gain insights into a growing industry that's at the center of health care innovation and personalized medicine.

 The biomedical diagnostics program has been designed by expert faculty with significant experience in the business, legal and technical aspects of diagnostics.

-Students complete a culminating experience in which they work with fellow students on a team-based project with diagnostics leaders in the industry on a topic driven by real needs in the field.
+You complete a culminating experience in which you work with fellow students on a team-based project with diagnostics industry leaders on a topic driven by practical needs in the field.

 31 credit hours including the required applied project course (BMD 593)